turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/8-stake-pool-contract.md

 ```
 - earnings were collected and distributed
 - the treasury paid a dividend from its earnings
-- because of rounding, i yoctoNEAR could not be staked and was deposited into the account's storage balance
+- because of rounding, 1 yoctoNEAR could not be staked and was deposited into the account's storage balance
 - the STAKE token value for the staked amount is computed
 - STAKE tokens were minted for the account
 - fees were transferred from the account to the owner by burning the fees from the account and minting them on the owner account